wp-plugins/quick-wp-htmlentities/readme.txt

 = Standard Quick WP htmlentities Shortcode Behavior =

-For best results, leave a line space above and below both beginning and ending shortcode declarations if not using the inline parameter.
+**For results, leave a line space above and below both beginning and ending shortcode declarations if not using the inline parameter.
+If using the inline parameter leave a space after the begining shortcode and before the ending shortcode.
 This will apply standard Wordpress formatting to your content block.
-If using the inline parameter beginning and ending paragraphs are removed.
+If using the inline parameter beginning and ending paragraphs are removed.**

 = Standard Block Usage =